Vinyl Me, Please Subscription Box Review – July 2017

 Ships via: USPS

-What do you think of Vinyl Me, Please?
-Had you heard of BadBadNotGood before?
+What did you think of the July 2017 Vinyl Me, Please?